MasterX1582/bitcoin-becoin/doc/assets-attribution.md

 ### Info
 * Designer: Jonas Schnelli, Bitboy, Stephen Hutchings, Marco Falke
-* Bitcoin Icon: Based on the original bitcoin logo from Bitboy
+* BeCoin Icon: Based on the original becoin logo from Bitboy
 * Network connection icon: Inspired by flow-merge.svg from Stephen Hutchings
 * Some icons are based on Stephan Hutchings Typicons
 * License: MIT